sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 6. The max size of the cache is same max count of possible events, hence there is no overflow possibility.

 ### exporter
-1. Telemetry container runs a service to receive all the events reported from all the event publishers.
+1. Telemetry container runs a service to receive all the events published from all the event publishers.
 2. Telemetry container's events service provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
 3. Multiple external collectors could connect with filters on event-sources.
 Only one collector could subscribe for all events (_no filtering by source_), in otherwords the main-receiver.
 4. Telemetry container uses cache service during its downtime and during downtime of main receiver, so as not to misse the events that arrived during the downtime.